spz1st/spz1st.github.io/_posts/2016-08-18-continuous-integration.md

    * Script to receive notifications from the [Jenkins](https://jenkins.io/) server and send notifications (Slack/Email):
 [jenkinsjobs](/data/ci/jenkinsjobs)

+<a name="ack"></a>

 ### Acknowledgement

-I'd like to thank Jeremy Leipzig and LeMar Davidson for their invaluable help and input with the implemenation of the CI system.
+I'd like to thank Jeremy Leipzig for his input and help with the implemenation of the CI system and the preparation of the blog, and thank LeMar Davidson for his help with debugging the configuration of the project on the [Jenkins](https://jenkins.io/) server.

 The blog was written
-with help from Jekyll Bootstrap and Bootstrap.
+with the help from [Jekyll](https://jekyllrb.com/) Bootstrap and Bootstrap.

 &copy; 2016 Shiping Zhang